aler9/howto-logs-rate-exporter/README.md

-Sample code and instructions on how to build a command line tool that export metrics from logs and push them to Prometheus, a lightweight alternative to mtail and grok_exporter.
+Sample code and instructions on how to build a command line tool that export the requests rate from log files and push it to Prometheus, a lightweight alternative to mtail and grok_exporter.

 ## Introduction